FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Drag a Ui-Form widget onto the canvas and create a new UI group for it.
 2. Add elements for product id and stock in the form widget and give it a name, label, and select type.
-3. Drag the change node onto canvas and set `msg.pgConfig` properties using the added environment variable as we discussed in the above section.
-4. Drag a function node onto Canvas and paste the following script.
+3. Drag a function node onto Canvas and paste the following script.

 ```javascript
 // Destructure the properties from msg.payload